So can we talk about near-death experiences for a minute? You know — the whole tunnels-and-bright-lights thing?

 Now, about that near-death experience…

 I can’t tell you exactly when this happened, other than to say it was sometime after I lost consciousness and before I was stabilized in the hospital.
 But, just like Breedlove, I had a vision that accompanied an extreme sense of calm.
-Only I didn’t see angels or bright lights or tunnels or staircases to heaven.
+I didn’t see angels or bright lights or tunnels or staircases to heaven, though.
 What I saw was my own funeral.
 Or, more specifically, I saw the feet of the people at my own funeral.
 (Kooky, I know.)
 It was as though I were sitting under a table.
 That was my vantage point as I watched these black dress shoes shuffle back and forth on a wooden floor.
 There was no question that it was my funeral, but instead of feeling depressed or scared or even very sad, I felt a peaceful acceptance.
 In fact, it was kind of nice seeing all those people getting together to remember me.

 And that was it.